javereec/spree_elasticsearch/README.md

 bundle exec rails g spree_elasticsearch:install
 ```

-Edit/create the file in `config/elasticsearch.yml` to match your configuration.
+Edit the file in `config/elasticsearch.yml` to match your configuration.

 Edit the spree initializer in `config/initializers/spree.rb` and use the elasticsearch searcher.